-Drugs used to treat HIV also reduce risk of HIV infectionJuly 10th, 2012 in HIV & AIDS /
+Drugs used to treat HIV also reduce risk of HIV infectionJuly 10, 2012 in Medicine & Health / HIV & AIDS

 People at high risk of HIV infection can reduce their risk of acquiring the disease by taking antiretroviral drugs, according to Cochrane researchers.
 In an update of a systematic review first published in 2009, the researchers found that uninfected people in relationships with HIV-infected partners, men who have sex with men and those in other high risk groups are at a lower risk of becoming infected with the virus if they regularly take drugs that are normally prescribed to treat people with HIV.